 “Occupational hygiene is a constantly changing and challenging profession, and is an integral and important aspect of modern progressive business practice.” – Australian Institute of Occupational Hygienists

 For example, as pharmaceuticals advance, new substances must be examined to determine risk control.
-In addition, Industrial Hygienists must consider workplace risks caused by social change: higher workloads, outsourcing, temporary contracts, and demographics.
+Additionally, industrial hygienists must consider workplace risks caused by social change: higher workloads, outsourcing, temporary contracts, and demographics.

 What’s the difference between Industrial Hygiene and Occupational Safety?

-Industrial Hygiene uses scientific methodology to identify hazards and evaluate risk or exposure.
-More than 40% of OSHA compliance officers are Industrial Hygienists inspecting workplaces and developing OSHA standards.
+Industrial Hygiene identifies hazards and evaluates risk with scientific methodology.
+Furthermore, more than 40% of OSHA compliance officers are industrial hygienists inspecting workplaces and developing OSHA standards.

 Becoming “EHS Generalists”

-Market needs are changing, such as the widespread merge of Marketing and Sales, meaning different occupations are rolling into one practice.
-American Industrial Hygiene Association statistics found that almost 60% of respondents perceive EHS generalists with the best employment opportunities.
+Nowadays, various health and safety roles are rolling into one.
+To clarify, American Industrial Hygiene Association statistics found 60% of respondents perceive EHS generalists with the best employment opportunities.
 46% of respondents spend the majority of time on responsibilities outside their job spec.

 The “EHS generalist” trend can be good or bad.
 Many IHs believe their title is outdated, as they handle a range of EHS tasks.
-Others argue that the shift is letting core IH responsibilities fall through the cracks.
+On the other hand, this shift may let core IH responsibilities fall through the cracks.